Special classes of $q$-bracket operators: Connections to multiplicative number theory

-This result generalizes Stanley's Theorem \cite[(Page 1)]{Dastidar1}, which states that the total number of $1$s in all partitions of $n$ is equal to the sum of the number of distinct parts in each partition.
-Theorem \ref{MultCor} reduces to Stanley's Theorem if we let $f(n)$ be the indicator function for $1$, so that $F(n)=1$.
+This result generalizes Stanley's Theorem \cite[pp. 185-186]{Stanley}, which states that the total number of $1$s in all partitions of $n$ is equal to the sum of the number of distinct parts in each partition.
+Theorem \ref{MultCor} reduces to Stanley's Theorem if we let $a(n)$ be the indicator function for $1$, so that $A(n)=1$.

-Theorem \ref{MultCor} is extremely interesting in that it links divisor sums, which are often found in multiplicative number theory, to sums over partitions of $n$ - a concept solely from additive number theory.
-Krishna Alladi has previously done extensive work at the confluence of multiplicative and additive number theory, for example \cite{Alladi1}.
-By specializing $f(n)$ in \ref{MultCor} we obtain several apparently new corollaries.
+Theorem \ref{MultCor} is quite interesting in that it links divisor sums, which are ubiquitous in multiplicative number theory, to sums over partitions of $n$, a structure central to additive number theory.
+For further reading at the intersection of these two branches of number theory see the works of K. Alladi, for instance \cite{Alladi1}.
+By specializing $a(n)$ in Theorem \ref{MultCor}, we obtain several apparently new corollaries.

-\begin{cor} The number of partitions of $n$ containing $1$ is $p(n-1)$.
-The number of squarefree parts with an even number of prime factors minus the number of squarefree parts with an odd number of prime factors, summed over every partition of $n$, is also given by $p(n-1)$. \begin{proof} Take $f(n)=\mu(n)$ in Theorem \ref{MultCor}, where $\mu(n)$ is the M{\"o}bius function, so that $F(n)$ is the indicator function for $1$ \cite[(Page 25)]{Apostol}.
-The convolution on the right hand side then sums to $p(n-1)$ while $\sum_{\lambda \vdash n}\sum_{\substack{\lambda_i \in \lambda \\ \lambda_i \text{distinct} }}F(\lambda_i)$ then counts the number of $1$s in the distinct parts of each partition of $n$.
+\begin{corollary} The number of partitions of $n$ having $1$ as a part is equal to $p(n-1)$.
+The number of squarefree parts with an even number of prime factors minus the number of squarefree parts with an odd number of prime factors, summed over every partition of $n$, is also given by $p(n-1)$. \end{corollary} \begin{proof} Take $a(n)=\mu(n)$ in Theorem \ref{MultCor}, where $\mu(n)$ is the M{\"o}bius function, so that $A(n)$ is the indicator function for $1$ \cite[(Page 25)]{Apostol}.
+The convolution on the right-hand side then sums to $p(n-1)$, while $\sum_{\lambda \vdash n}\sum_{\substack{\lambda_i \in \lambda \\ \lambda_i \text{distinct} }}A(\lambda_i)$ then counts the number of $1$s in the distinct parts of each partition of $n$.
 This is equivalent to simply counting the number of partitions of $n$ which contain a $1$.
-We note that the this can be directly proved by removing a $1$ from every partition of $n$ that contains it, since these will then form partitions of $n-1$ [George Andrews, personal communication].
+We note that this can be directly proved by removing a $1$ from every partition of $n$ that contains it, since these will then form partitions of $n-1$ (George Andrews, personal communication, 2016).